AlxMedia/featureon/readme.txt

 == Description ==

-MagazinerTwo is a responsive 100% high resolution theme for blogs and magazines.
+Featureon is a responsive 100% high resolution theme for blogs and magazines.
 Unique toggle sidebars give a great browsing and reading experience on both tablet and mobile.
 The feature list is long: Unlimited accent colors, unlimited widget areas, 0-2 sidebars to the left or right that can be uniquely specified for each page or post, 300px / 300px fixed width sidebars, 0-4 footer widget columns, almost zero layout images, related posts and post nav, featured stories and carousel, 5 post formats, good SEO, 2 flexible custom widgets, localisation support, social links, logo upload and many more useful admin panel features.

 == Installation ==

 1. In your admin panel, go to Appearance -> Themes and click the 'Add New' button.
-2. Type in MagazinerTwo in the search form and press the 'Enter' key on your keyboard.
+2. Type in Featureon in the search form and press the 'Enter' key on your keyboard.
 3. Click on the 'Activate' button to use your new theme right away.
 4. Navigate to Appearance > Customize in your admin panel and customize to taste.